alyssariah/alyssariah-react_map_project/react_project/README.md

 ## Tech/framework used

-Built with React
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Features

 Assigning Driver - Clicking on a passenger marker will show an info window with an "unassigned" link.
 Clicking on the link will show the user a list of all the drivers.
 The user can click on the driver who they wish to assign to that passenger.

-Importing files - for some it may become annoying to enter names and addresses every time they enter the app.
+Importing files - it may become annoying to enter names and addresses every time they enter the app.
 I am creating a file import button which takes in a google sheet with names and addresses.
 It will automatically fill in the list and map.

-Removing driver/passenger - After adding or importing a person you can remove them by clicking the "x" button.
+Removing driver/passenger - After adding or importing a person a user can remove them by clicking the add person/edit button and then clicking then "x" button on the person they want to remove.

 ## Code Example
 Implementation of Google Map in React using react-google-maps